 It also aims to shorten hospital stays.
 MISS also means less blood loss, more minor scars, and fewer risks of infection and trouble.
 Knowing MISS types and their benefits is key because they offer custom fixes for your spine health.

-Exploring Types of Minimally Invasive Spine Surgery
+Diving into Minimally Invasive Spine Surgery Methods

 MISS has many methods for different issues.
 Here's a brief look at some:

-• Spinal fusion rectifies curved spines and broken bones, providing more spinal stability.
+- Spinal fusion rectifies curved spines and broken bones, providing more spinal stability.

-• Vertebroplasty and kyphoplasty treat spinal fractures.
+- Vertebroplasty and kyphoplasty treat spinal fractures.
 Kyphoplasty uses a balloon to make room for bone cement, which might bring back some bone height.

-• Newer methods like disc arthroplasty and nerve stimulators offer ways to manage lasting back pain and pain relief.
+- Newer methods like disc arthroplasty and nerve stimulators offer ways to manage lasting back pain and pain relief.

 These methods show how MISS has grown, giving custom ways to fix your spine and lessen pain.